Learn how to manage groups you own in the MCommunity Directory in this overview of the parts of your group and your responsibilities as a group owner.

 - Go to the MCommunity Directory and log in with your uniqname and UMICH password.

 - Find the group you want to modify and view its profile.
-You can use the Search box to find the group, or click the My Groups link to see a list of your groups then click the one you want.
+You can use the Search box to find the group, or click the My Groups link to see a clickable list of your groups.

-Change the Description for your group and choose who can see it.
+To update your group’s description, click the edit button to the right of Group Description near the top of the profile.
 The Description appears in search results as well as on the group's profile page.

 If your group has a website or page, you can include a link to it in your group profile.
-Provide a name for the page you are linking to, enter the URL, select who you want to be able to see it, then click Save.
+In order to do so, click Edit next to Links near the top of the page.
+Click Add Link below Links, then provide a name for the page you are linking to, enter the URL, and click Save.

 Let Members Join & Resign